alan-phobos/opengrok-navigator/LEARNING.md

 * Big prompts are MUCH much more efficient
 * It seems unreasonably good at this
 * Random observation about how it Googles...
 I notice it always includes a year in the search term
+* The opus model + thinking change was good but it still makes mistakes and it absolutely burns through the limits.
+I'll try again with just thinking and not opus and vise-versa.